Navigating Cyber Risks in the Logistics Industry

 Increased competition among freight companies has led to a rise in fraudulent activity, and attackers are keen to take advantage of the situation.

 Freight forwarding fraud is where scammers impersonate a legitimate company to steal freight forwarding fees or steal cargo that falls into their possession.
-Sometimes, freight forwarding scammers are also co-victims, so it’s essential to raise awareness on tactics of deception in your company.
+Sometimes, freight forwarding scammers are also co-victims, so it’s essential to raise awareness of tactics of deception in your company.

 Remote Worker Exploits

-Growth in remote working fuelled by coronavirus-induced lockdowns has created opportunities for hackers because remote workers tend to operate outside of corporate security systems.
+Growth in remote working fuelled by coronavirus-induced lockdowns created opportunities for hackers because remote workers tend to operate outside of corporate security systems.

-Covid-19 has inspired cybercriminals to devise new techniques to exploit weak security systems, which is terrible for logistics and transport businesses with dispersed workforces.
+Covid-19 inspired cybercriminals to devise new techniques to exploit weak security systems, which is terrible for logistics and transport businesses with dispersed workforces.

 Emerging Cyber Threats in the Logistics Industry